 - Gently dip the glass into the margarita salt-sugar mixture on the plate, and turn the glass in a full circle to ensure the salt sticks.
 Place upright and continue with making the cranberry margarita!

 Making the Skinny Margarita

-- Add ice, freshly squeezed orange and lime juice, tequila and cranberry juice into a cocktail shaker or mason jar.2 ounces Orange Juice, 1 ounce Lime Juice, 2 ounces Cranberry Juice, 2 ounces Tequila
+- Add ice, freshly squeezed orange and lime juice, tequila and cranberry juice into a cocktail shaker or mason jar.2 ounces orange juice, freshly squeezed, 1 ounce Lime Juice, 2 ounces Cranberry Juice, 2 ounces Tequila

 - Shake for 15-seconds, until cold to touch.